theswedishdev/nightbot-docs/docs/commands/command-so.md

 `!so [<twitch_channel_username>]`

 #### Example usage
-`!so theswedishdev`
+`!so TheSwedishDev`

 ```
-Make sure to check out ✨ TheSwedishDev ✨ over at https://www.twitch.tv/theswedishdev we think they're really cool!
+Make sure to check out TheSwedishDev over at https://www.twitch.tv/theswedishdev where they were last seen streaming just chatting.
 ```

 ## User level